bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-tutorial.md

 * Get the [Widget Template ID](/api-reference/storefront/widgets-api/widget-template/getwidgettemplates)
 * [Create the Widget](/api-reference/storefront/widgets-api/widget/createwidget) with the Widget Template ID
 * [Create a Placement](/api-reference/storefront/widgets-api/placement/createplacement) using the Widget

+## Creating user interfaces for Widgets
+Customers use the drag and drop editor [Page Builder](https://developer.bigcommerce.com/stencil-docs/page-builder/page-builder-overview) to rearrange and edit BigCommerce's built-in widgets.
+You can create a user interface for custom widget settings using pre-defined schema.
+For more information, see [Page Builder Overview](https://developer.bigcommerce.com/stencil-docs/page-builder/page-builder-overview)

 ## Resources